YePeOn7/omni_robot_gazebo/README.md

 ### 3. SLAM Gmapping

-Start the SLAM gmapping by using the following command
+Start the SLAM gmapping by using the following command (Please open in separate console)

 ```bash
 # run gazebo maze